bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 4) Create `specification.json` in a resources folder and fill it in as shown in the example (:ref:`Json_example_output`).
 5) Create class of entity that extends ``OutputEnvelope``.
 Override method ``getFieldsValue``.
 6) Assemble a jar of your module by calling sbt instruction from the project folder, e.g. 'sbt my-output-module/assembly'
 7) Create an index in Elasticsearch and the index mapping, or a table in a database, or deploy some REST service.
 Name of index is provided in Elasticsearch service.
-A table name and a document type is a stream name.
+Both a table name and a document type is a stream name.
 A full URL to entities of the REST service is "http://<host>:<port><basePath>/<stream-name>"
 8) Upload the module (via Rest API or UI)
 9) Create an instance of the module  (via Rest API or UI)
 10) Launch the instance.